Javac-g/Javac-g/README.md

 Backend Developer | Java | Spring Boot | Scalable Systems

 Experienced backend developer with a strong focus on building scalable, secure, and high-performance applications.
-Proficient in Java, Spring Boot, and modern backend architectures, I specialize in designing robust systems that handle complex workflows efficiently.
+Proficient in Java, Spring Boot, and modern backend architectures, I specialize in designing robust systems that efficiently handle complex workflows.
 My expertise includes database optimization, API development, distributed systems, and cloud infrastructure.

 I take a pragmatic approach to problem-solving, emphasizing clean code, maintainability, and best practices.
 Always exploring new technologies, I stay ahead of industry trends to enhance performance, security, and scalability in every project I work on.